TOOLKIT TABLE OF CONTENTS

 There are many resources online, free for schools to use in the classroom or garden.
 Nutrition education is a key element of farm to school, from Pre-K to high school.
 Students who learn about why eating healthy food is important for their growth, and are more frequently exposed to different kinds of foods, are more likely to eat healthfully.
 In the classroom, there are many tools and curriculum teachers can use.
 Here are a variety of free tools for nutrition education with a farm to school lens.

-Great Garden Detective, USDA
+Great Garden Adventure, USDA

 This standards-based curriculum is great for use in classrooms and the garden.
 The curriculum is designed for third and fourth graders and comes with a good amount of materials, handouts, posters, flash cards, and pre-made activities.
 Elementary schools that participate in the National School Lunch program are eligible to get a free copy on the USDA website.